Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsubsection{Qualitative Assessment}

-Participants were then asked what elements in the messages led them to be tricked, as well as other feedback that they were willing to share regarding the message.
-They were also asked what made them more cautious of the less convincing messages.
+Participants were then asked what elements of the messages led them to be tricked, as well as other feedback that they were willing to share regarding the criteria they used to sort messages.
+They were also asked what made them place the less convincing messages at the bottom.
+They were encouraged to look at individual messages when providing feedback in order to ground their comments with specific examples.
+This was often followed by more general assessments by targets about overall criteria they used that applied to more than a single message.